-Judith Krummeck joined WBJC as the evening drive time host in 1998.
-Before immigrating to the United States in 1997, Judith was the Arts Editor for English National Public Radio at the South African Broadcasting Corporation.
-She is a graduate of the University of Cape Town, having majored in Drama and History of Art, and she was a professional actor in Cape Town before moving to Johannesburg to join the SABC as a radio and television broadcaster.
+Judith Krummeck became WBJC’s evening drive time host in 1998.
+Before immigrating to the United States in 1997, she was the Arts Editor for English National Public Radio at the South African Broadcasting Corporation.
+Judith is a graduate of the University of Cape Town, where she majored in Drama and History of Art, and she was a professional actor in Cape Town before moving to Johannesburg to join the SABC as a radio and television broadcaster.
 She received a Teachers’ Licentiate from the Trinity College of London, and lectured in Drama related subjects at the Universities of Cape Town and Stellenbosch.
 She also holds History of Music qualifications from the University of South Africa.
-Judith was given the Praise Singer Award for her arts programming from the Foundation for the Creative Arts, South Africa, and she has twice been voted Baltimore’s Best by Baltimore Magazine.
-Judith lives in Baltimore City with her husband, Douglas Blackstone, and she is currently enrolled in the Creative Writing and Publishing Arts MFA program at the University of Baltimore.
+Judith was given the Praise Singer Award for her arts programming from South Africa’s Foundation for the Creative Arts, and she has twice been voted Baltimore’s Best by Baltimore Magazine.
+She graduated summa cum laude with an MFA in Creative Writing & Publishing Arts from the University of Baltimore.
+She is currently working on a memoir.
+Judith lives in Baltimore City with her husband, Douglas Blackstone, Director of the Odyssey Program at Johns Hopkins University.

 Judith can be reached at firstname.lastname@example.org